 I figured I should start transferring my recipes from my old blog over here to their new home and what better way to start that off with my favorite, my own best ever chocolate cupcakes recipe.
 This was a couple years in the making, always trying and adapting recipes searching for that perfect recipe.
 Dense, but not muffin like, tender crumb not dry at all.
 You know.
 The ONE.
-So after a few many trial and errors I came up with this.
+So after many trial and errors I came up with this recipe.
 Many friends have used it and loved it.
 I am sure you will too.

 Best Chocolate Cupcakes Ever

 - 3 cups all-purpose flour

 - 1/2 cup unsweetened cocoa powder ( Dutch process like Droste or another GOOD brand)

 - 2 teaspoons baking soda